OWASP/AppSec-Israel-2017/Training.md

 **This year, we are adding a free, 1 day training event before the regular Conference.**

 This training is **NOT** for security experts with many years of experience, but for the rest of us:
-This is a hands-on, crash course in application security for developers, QA engineers, and beginners in the AppSec field!
+This is a hands-on, crash course in application security for developers, QA engineers, and anyone new to the AppSec field!

 The Training Day is free to attend, however [registration is required](Register).